Python-GIS-book/site/source/back-matter/md/glossary.md

 Spatial resolution
   The spatial resolution of a raster refers typically to the size of the cells in a raster dataset.
 It can also mean the ratio of screen pixels to image pixels at the current map scale.

+Spatio-temporal data model
+  A data model that incorporates time (t) as an additional dimension to the geographical dimension (x, y).

 Subplots
   The term used in Matplotlib to refer to individual plots when more than one plot is part of a single figure.